Sharath-girish/openworld-gan/README.md

 ```

 ## Installation
-Create new virtualenv/conda environment and run the following command:
+Create new virtualenv/conda environment.
+The project uses the [ThunderSVM](https://github.com/Xtra-Computing/thundersvm) library which requires CUDA 9.0 if installed via pip.
+To install all the required libraries, run the following command:
 ```
 pip install -r requirements.txt
 ```